Jimver/cuda-toolkit/README.md

 Installation method, can be either `'local'` or `'network'`.

 - `'local'` downloads the entire installer with all packages and runs that (you can still only install certain packages with `sub-packages` on Windows).
-- `'network'` downloads a smaller executable which only downloads necessary packages which you can define in subPackages.
+- `'network'` downloads a smaller executable which only downloads necessary packages which you can define in `sub-packages`.

 Default: `'local'`.